ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ## values : 4, 39 (min, max)
 ```

-Note that in addition to supporting most commonly used geodata formats, the raster package has its own format.
+Note that in addition to supporting the most commonly used geodata formats, the raster package has its own format.
 Saving a file using the .grd extension ('filename.grd') will automatically save the object to the raster package format.
-This format has some advantages when performing geo processing in R (one advantage for instance is that it conserves original filenames as layer names in multilayer objects), however, it also has disadvantages, since those files are not compressed and thus very large, and GDAL itself does not have drivers for that file format (it is only readable by raster).
+This format has some advantages when performing geoprocessing in R (one advantage for instance is that it conserves original filenames as layer names in multilayer objects), however, it also has disadvantages, since those files are not compressed and thus very large, and GDAL itself does not have drivers for that file format (it is only readable by raster).

 ### Geo Processing in Memory vs. on Disk

 When looking at the documentation of most functions of the raster package, you will notice that the list of arguments is almost always ended by .... which means that extra arguments can be passed to the function.
-Often these arguments are those that can be passed to the `writeRaster()` function; meaning that most geo-processing functions are able to write their output directly to file, on disk.
-This reduces the number of steps and is always a good consideration when working with big raster objects that tend to overload the memory if not written directly to file.
+Often these arguments are those that can be passed to the `writeRaster()` function; meaning that most geoprocessing functions can write their output directly to a file, on disk.
+This reduces the number of steps and is always a good consideration when working with big raster objects that tend to overload the memory if not written directly to a file.

 ### Data Type is (still) Important

 When writing files to disk using `writeRaster()` or the filename = argument in most raster processing functions, you should set an appropriate data type.
-Use the datatype = argument, it will save some precious disk space, and increase read and write speed.
+Using the datatype = argument, will save some precious disk space, and increase read and write speed.
 See details in `?dataType`.

 ## Cropping a Raster Object